 The Gossip Columnist’s Daughter

-Peter Orner’s latest novel–The Gossip Columnist’s Daughter–is so damn good, I wish I hadn’t read it.
-So I could enjoy the first-time experience of reading it all over again.
+Peter Orner’s latest novel–The Gossip Columnist’s Daughter–is so good, I wish I hadn’t read it.
+So I could enjoy the first-time experience of reading it again.

-Among others there's the legal fixer Sidney Korshak--the mob's man in Hollywood—and as bunch of corrupt judges.
-They're orbiting around a political universe controlled by Mayor Richard J. Daley, a human deity who was most definitely NOT Jewish.
+It deals with a subset of Chicagoans from the last half of the last century—relatively prominent Chicago Jews, orbiting around a political universe controlled by Mayor Richard J. Daley, a human deity who was most definitely NOT Jewish.
 Though that didn’t keep them from worshiping him.
-That’s for sure.

-Orner’s plot focuses on the very real death of Cookie, Kup’s a daughter, a Hollywood starlet, who either committed suicide or was murdered in 1963, a few days after JFK’s assassination.
+Orner’s plot focuses on the death of Cookie, Kup’s daughter, a Hollywood starlet, who either committed suicide or was murdered in 1963, a few days after JFK’s assassination.

 Can’t be sure how Cookie died as the truth's probably concealed by powerful operatives protecting the interests of other powerful operatives.
-It’s sorta like a smaller version of the Kennedy assassination, which, of course, has its own connection to that constellation of 20th century Jewish Chicagoans–Jack Ruby.
+Like a smaller version of the Kennedy assassination, which, of course, has its own connection to that constellation of 20th century Jewish Chicagoans–Jack Ruby.

 The writing is delightfully elliptical.
-Orner’s not making anything easy for you.
-Sometimes he uses quotation marks, sometimes he doesn’t.
+Sometimes Orner uses quotation marks, sometimes he doesn’t.
 He moves back and forth through time and perspective, often from one sentence to the next.
 But if you keep up, man, what a ride.
 Give you one example…

 Irv points toward a swamp to the west of the road.